A Thank You to all of the people who make our school AMAZING!

 Dawn Klaiber – 1st Grade Teacher

-Dawn joined the La Tierra Community as the first grade teacher for the 2013-2014 school year.
-She is excited to continue her teaching career at the school.
+Dawn is beginning her fifth year at La Tierra Community School, and is excited to be continuing her teaching career at the school.
 She spent her early years living on the east coast and in middle school moved to Nebraska with her family.
 She received an elementary education degree at Minnesota State University in 2010 and went on to study Experiential Education there for her graduate degree which was earned in 2012.
-Dawn began teaching at a small school in Minnesota.
-She loves experiencing the excitement of learning and discovering with her students.
-In her free time Dawn enjoys reading, spending time with friends and family, traveling and being outside.
-She is looking forward to learning and teaching with the Expeditionary Learning model.
+Dawn began her teaching career at a small school in Minnesota.
+She love experiencing the excitement of learning, discovery, and adventure with her students.
+She believes in an active, engaging, and rigorous pedagogy, setting high but attainable expectations for each first grader.
+In her free time you can find her refinishing furniture, reading, spending quality time with friends and family, traveling and being outside.

 David McNelly – 2nd Grade Teacher